Healthy Employees are Happy and Engaged Employees

 Measure Employee Happiness

 Don’t just engage in activities without putting in place metrics to help determine whether those activities are making a difference.
 One very important source of information about how your wellness activities are working is seeking input from employees themselves, measuring how they’re thinking and feeling in meaningful ways.

 Inspirus has partnered with The Happiness Index to provide employee feedback surveys that measure employee happiness and engagement.
-Neuroscience methodology is used to collect and analyze employee sentiment in real time so you can adjust your people strategy on the fly.
-In a constantly changing environment — internally and externally — the ability to capture and act on ongoing feedback is especially important.
+Neuroscience methodology is used to collect and analyze employee sentiment in real-time so you can adjust your people strategy on the fly.
+In a constantly changing environment — internally and externally — the ability to capture and act on ongoing feedback is essential.

 Creating a healthier, engaged workforce reduces health risks and costs — improving absenteeism, happiness, and retention.
 Use these employee engagement ideas during American Heart Month to create a springboard for getting your employees healthier and happier, not just in February for all year round.